smartmind-team/thanosql-docs/docs/en/tutorials/thanosql_ml/audio_recognition/speech_recognition2.md

 Today, speech recognition technology is being applied in various industries.
 Advances in speech recognition technology have been expanding into automatic interpretation for simple travel to high-level business meetings.
 In addition, it has delved into fields such as speech synthesis technology, which acts as a virtual guide, mimicking the voice of a specific celebrity, and converting a predetermined fingerprint into a voice.

-__The following are use case examples of ThanoSQL's speech recognition model.__
+__The following are use case examples of the ThanoSQL's speech recognition model.__

 - Speech recognition technology converts phone consultation data into text to enable customer sentiment analysis and consultation trend analysis.
 Using speech recognition technology, customer service representatives can improve their service by quickly receiving relevant information that answers customer inquiries.
 In addition, after consultation, the customer satisfaction trend can be analyzed even with the indirect measurement of customer satisfaction through sentiment analysis.

 - Using speech recognition technology, you can write notes faster than writing with a keyboard and instantly search for specific keywords even in long audio files.

 <div class="admonition note">
     <h4 class="admonition-title">In this tutorial</h4>